Biodiversity: External Collaboration

 Examples of Collaboration with Government Bodies

-In March 2020, MC entered into an agreement with the Shikoku Forestry Bureau, Aki City and the Eastern Kochi Forestry Association to introduce management policies in the Becchaku area of Yataro's Forest based on the Shikoku Forestry Bureau's policy of establishing what it refers to as "green corridors," *1 in an effort to conserve biodiversity.
+In March 2020, MC entered into an agreement with the Shikoku Forestry Bureau, Aki City, and the Eastern Kochi Forestry Association to apply biodiversity-focused management practices in the Becchaku area of Yataro's Forest.
+These initiatives support the Bureau's "green corridor" policy*1, which aims to enhance biodiversity by connecting protected forest areas and enabling the movement of plants and animals.

-As a result of these conservation activities, a section of Yataro's Forest *2 was certified as a Nationally Certified Sustainably Managed Natural Site *3 by the Ministry of the Environment in March 2024.
+As a result of these conservation efforts, a section of Yataro's Forest*2 was certified as a Nationally Certified Sustainably Managed Natural Site*3 by the Ministry of the Environment in March 2024.

 • *1